Ohio

 Ohio Drone Laws: New Police Warrant Rule (HB 251, 2026)

-Ohio has no dedicated civilian drone-privacy statute; drone spying by a private citizen is analyzed under general trespass, voyeurism, and common-law privacy claims.
-Ohio Revised Code Section 4561.51 bars flying a drone near a critical facility with criminal intent, and House Bill 251, signed July 7, 2026, gives Ohio its first law enforcement drone-warrant requirement.
+Ohio has no dedicated civilian drone-privacy statute; drone spying by a private citizen is analyzed under general trespass, voyeurism, and common-law privacy claims. bars flying a drone near a critical facility with criminal intent, and House Bill 251, signed July 7, 2026, will give Ohio its first law enforcement drone-warrant requirement once its provisions take effect October 6, 2026.

 This guide is part of our Drone Laws by State series; for the broader rules on recording people and property in Ohio, see our surveillance camera laws guide.